Flask

 # List of headers: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers

-@app.route('/header', methods=['POST'])
+@app.route('/header', methods=['GET'])

 def header_parameters():